• Skip to main content

 May 22, 2019 at 5:35 pm

-Such lovely lamb and loving the sound of the Dijon Dill sauce!
+Such lovely lamb chops and loved the Dijon dill sauce!
 A perfect complement to the lamb.

 Reply